 To be prepared for this course, we recommend that you have:

-reached at least 17 years of age so you can serve alcohol at course completion after turning 18
+turned 17 years of age so you can work in licensed areas after you turn 18

 We tailor our courses to meet local community needs, so some campuses may have extra entry requirements.
 Check your preferred location for details.
 Need help preparing?
 Contact us for support.